 You don’t have to do everything at once.
 Most couples choose to do their Nigerian-style wedding in parts, do a low-key marriage introduction and traditional engagement a few months after the proposal, and court wedding later, and then slowly plan towards the white wedding.

-- How to Plan a Nigerian Wedding in 6 Months or Less
+- How to Plan a Nigerian Wedding in 6 Months

-- 12 Months Checklist for Nigerian Wedding
+- 12 Months Planning Checklist for Nigerian Wedding